GallifreyanCode/random-workspace/eclipse-e3-backup-plugin/README.md

 ##Eclipse Backup Plugin

 Backup task in package explorer.
-The selection gets zipped and transfered to another location.
+The selection gets zipped and transferred to another location.
 These are supported:

  * A local directory